hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 * **Unions are cheap.**  If every point already sits in one open set or another, pooling them shouldn’t break openness.
 This encodes the intuition that you can enlarge a neighborhood as much as you like.
 * **Finite intersections are safe.**  Two overlapping neighborhoods share a smaller neighborhood.
 But the axiom stops at two: intersect an infinite tower of shrinking intervals \$(0,1/n)\$ and you drop to \${0}\$, which is *not* open in the usual topology on \$\mathbb R\$.

 A classic trip-up is forgetting that *open* is always **relative to the chosen \$\mathcal O\$**.
 The subset \$,(0,1)\subseteq(0,2)\subseteq\mathbb R,\$ is open for the usual topology, yet if you switch to the trivial topology \${\varnothing,X}\$ it suddenly isn’t.
-Keep the phrase “open in \$X\$” in your mental subtitles every time you see the word.
+Keep the phrase "open in \$X\$" in your mental subtitles every time you see the word.

-One other snag: some readers assume “finite intersections” means “any finite collection.”
+One other snag: some readers assume "finite intersections" means "any finite collection."
 In practice you only ever need the two-set version; the three-set case follows by applying it twice, and so on.

 With the concept of open sets pinned down we can finally talk about *local data*: information attached to each open subset.
 That is the gateway to presheaves, which in turn set the stage for sheaves.
-But first we package the opens themselves into a tidy type, so they can be manipulated without dragging the entire topology everywhere we go—next section.
+But first we package the opens themselves into a tidy type, so they can be manipulated without dragging the entire topology everywhere we go - next section.

 ### Topology from Power Sets